Classical Verification of Quantum Computations: Measurement Protocol Soundness

 \subsection{Construction of Underlying Quantum State}

-We require the following definition: \begin{deff}{\textbf{Trivial Prover}} A perfect prover $\Prov$ in Protocol \ref{prot:measprotocol} characterized by $(U_0,\mathcal{S})$ (where $U_0$ is a unitary, $\mathcal{S}$ is a CPTP map and both are efficiently computable) is called trivial if $\mathcal{S}$ commutes with standard basis measurement on the first $n$ qubits. \end{deff} In this section, we prove the following claim (the overview of this claim is given in Section \ref{sec:overviewstateexistenceproof}): \begin{claim} For all trivial provers $\Prov$, there exists an $n$ qubit state $\rho$ (which can be created using a \BQP\ circuit) such that for all $h\in\{0,1\}^n$, the distribution over measurement results $D_{\Prov,h}$ produced in Protocol \ref{prot:measprotocol} with respect to $\Prov$ for basis choice $h$ is computationally indistinguishable from the distribution $D_{\rho,h}$ which results from measuring $\rho$ in the basis determined by $h$. \end{claim}
+We require the following definition: \begin{deff}{\textbf{Trivial Prover}} A perfect prover $\Prov$ in Protocol \ref{prot:measprotocol} characterized by $(U_0,\mathcal{S})$ (where $U_0$ is a unitary, $\mathcal{S}$ is a CPTP map and both are efficiently computable) is called trivial if $\mathcal{S}$ commutes with standard basis measurement on the first $n$ qubits. \end{deff} In this section, we prove that, for trivial provers, the distribution over measurement results produced in Protocol \ref{prot:measprotocol} actually corresponds to the measurement of a quantum state; in other words, there exists a quantum state underlying the measurement results (the overview of this claim is given in Section \ref{sec:overviewstateexistenceproof}): \begin{lem} For all trivial provers $\Prov$, there exists an $n$ qubit state $\rho$ (which can be created using a \BQP\ circuit) such that for all $h\in\{0,1\}^n$, the distribution over measurement results $D_{\Prov,h}$ produced in Protocol \ref{prot:measprotocol} with respect to $\Prov$ for basis choice $h$ is computationally indistinguishable from the distribution $D_{\rho,h}$ which results from measuring $\rho$ in the basis determined by $h$. \end{lem}

 \begin{proof} For a unitary $U_0$ and CPTP map $\mathcal{S}$, let the prover $\Prov$ be characterized by $(U_0,\mathcal{S})$.
 The state $\rho$ is constructed as follows: \begin{protocol}{\textbf{Construction of $\rho$ corresponding to $\Prov$}} \begin{enumerate} \item For $1\leq i\leq n$: sample $(k_i, t_{k_i})\leftarrow \textrm{GEN}_{\mathcal{F}}(1^{\lambda})$. \item Follow steps 1-4(a) in Claim \ref{cl:generalprover} (with respect to $U_0, \mathcal{S}$). \item Measure all preimage registers in the Hadamard basis to obtain $d_1,\ldots,d_n\in\{0,1\}^w$. \item For $1\leq i\leq n$, use the trapdoor $t_{k_i}$ to apply $Z^{d_i\cdot (x_{0,y_i}\oplus x_{1,y_i})}$ to the $i^{th}$ committed qubit. \item Trace out all qubits except $n$ committed qubits. \end{enumerate} \end{protocol} We now argue that, for all $h\in\{0,1\}^n$, $D_{\rho,h}$ is computationally indistinguishable from $D_{\Prov,h}$.
 We will proceed through two families of hybrid states which are dependent on the basis choice $h$.
 In the first family $\{\rho_h^{(1)}\}_{h\in\{0,1\}^n}$, we simply remove the $Z$ decoding operator (step 4 of Protocol \ref{prot:rhoconstruction}) if $h_i = 0$.
 This also eliminates the need for the trapdoor $t_{k_i}$ if $h_i = 0$: \begin{protocol}{\textbf{Construction of $\rho_h^{(1)}$ corresponding to $\Prov$}} \begin{enumerate} \item For $1\leq i\leq n$: sample $(k_i, t_{k_i})\leftarrow \textrm{GEN}_{\mathcal{F}}(1^{\lambda})$.
 If $h_i = 0$, discard the trapdoor $t_{k_i}$. \item Apply steps 2-3 of Protocol \ref{prot:rhoconstruction}. \item For $1\leq i\leq n$, if $h_i = 1$, use the trapdoor $t_{k_i}$ to apply $Z^{d_i\cdot (x_{0,y_i}\oplus x_{1,y_i})}$ to the $i^{th}$ committed qubit. \item Trace out all qubits except the $n$ committed qubits. \end{enumerate} \end{protocol} The distributions $D_{\rho,h}$ and $D_{\rho_h^{(1)},h}$ differ only on $i$ for which $h_i = 0$.
 To address this difference, note that if $h_i = 0$, the $Z$ operator applied in step 4 of Protocol \ref{prot:rhoconstruction} has no effect on $D_{\rho,h}$: to obtain $D_{\rho,h}$ the $i^{th}$ committed qubit is measured in the standard basis immediately after application of the $Z$ operator.
 Therefore, $D_{\rho,h} = D_{\rho_h^{(1)},h}$ for all $h$.